LearningFromUsersWorkshop/LearningFromUsersWorkshop.github.io/index.md

 ## SUBMISSIONS

-We have two submission tracks, supporting both long and short papers.
+We have two submission tracks, supporting both papers and late-breaking work.

-### Long Papers
+### Papers

 We invite research and position papers between 5 and 10 pages in length (NOT including references).
 All submissions must be formatted according to the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html) (i.e., NOT the journal style template that full papers use).
 All papers accepted for presentation at the workshop will be published on IEEE Xplore and linked from the workshop website.
 All papers should contain full author names and affiliations.
 These papers are considered archival; reuse of the content in a follow-up publication is only permitted in a proper journal, and any extended version must extend the original paper by at least 30%.
 If applicable, a link to a short video (up to 5 min. in length) may also be submitted.
 The papers will be juried by the organizers and selected external reviewers and will be chosen according to relevance, quality, and likelihood that they will stimulate and contribute to the discussion.
 At least one author of each accepted paper needs to register  for the conference (even if only for the workshop).
 Further submission details will follow.

 #### Important Dates

-Submission deadline:  June 30, 2020
+Submission deadline:  July 24, 2020

-Author notification:  July 31, 2020
+Author notification:  August 7, 2020

-Camera-ready deadline:  August 20, 2020
+Camera-ready deadline:  August 21, 2020

 Speaker Schedule Available:  October 1, 2020

 Workshop:  October 25 or 26, 2020

-### Short Papers
+### Late-Breaking Work

 We anticipate that some participants would prefer to discuss either (1) limited aspects of their larger work that fit our call, or (2) late-breaking work.
 This replaces the posters track that we previously offered at MLUI.
-We anticipate a small number of short paper submissions, perhaps no more than 5.
-However, with the addition of the VIS conference short papers track, it will be easier for authors to rework rejected conference short paper submissions into workshop short papers, and so it is possible that we may receive more.
-To implicitly encourage this, we set our submission deadline for short papers to be approximately one month after the conference notification for short paper submissions.
-Short papers will be submitted in 2-4 page documents.
-All submissions must be formatted according to the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html) (i.e., NOT the journal style template that full papers use).
-Futher submission details will follow.
+Submissions for this track will only require a ~250 word abstract, and selected talks will receive 5 minutes to present their current work.
+Further submission details will follow.

 #### Important Dates

-Submission deadline:  August 15, 2020
+Submission deadline:  October 1, 2020

-Author notification:  September 1, 2020
+Author notification:  October 8, 2020

-Camera-ready deadline:  September 15, 2020

 Workshop:  October 25 or 26, 2020